wc253/PNPMT/README.md

 6) The folder "utils" contains several functional files which are "util_metric.py", "util_module.py", "util_norm.py" and "util_pnp.py".

 ------------------------------------------------------------------------------------------------------
-（B）Envoriment configuration
+（B）Environment configuration

 The environment to run these codes is suggested as "python 3.7.11 + tensorflow 2.5.2".
-Other environments are not precluded but be sure to configure a correct and workable enviroment.
+Other environments are not precluded but be sure to configure a correct and workable environment.

 -------------------------------------------------------------------------------------------------------
 （C）Parameters setting